EngineerBetter/pas-azure-config/README.md

 `extra-outputs.tf` defines some extra things I want to be able to `tfstate-interpolate` in my pipeline.

-`self-signed-cert.tf` makes terraform create and manage some self-signed certs for use in PKS.
+`self-signed-cert.tf` makes terraform create and manage some self-signed certs for use in pas.

 ## Deploy pipeline

-Follow the [Pivotal docs](https://docs.pivotal.io/pivotalcf/2-6/om/azure/prepare-env-manual.html) to create an Azure Active Directory Application.
+Follow the [Pivotal docs](https://docs.pivotal.io/pivotalcf/2-8/om/azure/prepare-env-manual.html) to create an Azure Active Directory Application.

 Note that Step 4, part 2 is incorrect.
 Your Service Princial requires "Owner" not "Contributor".